cornernote/minetest-skyblock/README.txt

 INSTALL INSTRUCTIONS
 ----------------------------------

+1) rename cornernote-minetest-skyblock-* to skyblock

-Option 1: as a mod
+2.a) as a mod
-copy skyblock to /minetest/mods/minetest/
+move skyblock into /minetest/mods/minetest/
+OR

-Option 2: as a game mode
+2.b) as a game mode
 copy /minetest/games/minetest_game to /minetest/games/skyblock_game
-copy skyblock to /minetest/games/skyblock_game/mods/
+move skyblock into /minetest/games/skyblock_game/mods/